nicolgit/hub-and-spoke-playground/README.md

 This repo contains a preconfigured Azure hub-and-spoke environment, aligned to the Azure enterprise-scale landing zone reference architecture, deployable with a click on your subscription, useful for testing and studying network configurations in a controlled, repeatable environment.

+As bonus many scenarios with step-by-step solutions for studying and learning are also available.

 > _Read also this [blog post](https://nicolgit.github.io/azure-hub-and-spoke-playground/) for more info on this project._

 The "playground" is composed by: